oVirt/ovirt-site/source/documentation/metrics-user-guide/Logs.html.md

+---
+title: Analyzing Logs
+---

-# Analyzing Logs
+# Chapter 3: Analyzing Logs

-Use the **Discover** page to interactively explore the data collected from Red Hat Virtualization.
+Use the **Discover** page to interactively explore the data collected from oVirt.
 Each set of results that is collected is referred to as a *document*.
 Documents are collected from the following log files:

-* **engine.log** contains all Red Hat Virtualization Manager UI crashes, Active Directory lookups, database issues, and other events.
+* **engine.log** contains all Ovirt Engine UI crashes, Active Directory lookups, database issues, and other events.

 * **vdsm.log** is the log file for VDSM, the Manager's agent on the virtualization host(s), and contains host-related events.

 ## Graphic User Interface Elements